Last Updated on 8th February 2026 by peppe8o

 Step-by-Step Procedure

-We’ll proceed by installing OS, installing Icecast2, configuring our first mount point and configuring a common client from where our voice will be broadcasted.
+We’ll proceed by installing the OS, installing Icecast2, configuring our first mount point and configuring a typical client from where our voice will be broadcast.

 Prepare Operating System